New Short Course on Digital Technology: Technical Issues, Ethical Challenges, and Societal Impacts

 Loric RIVIÈRE

-technological choices and architectures.
+technology choices and architectures.

-He ensures that principles of performance, e
+He ensures that the principles of performance,

-s developed.
+developed.

-Training session
+Training Session

-- Thursday, June 11, 2026(7 hours of in-person training) at Polytech’ Montpellier, Triolet Campus.
+• Thursday, June 11, 2026(7 hours of in-person training) at Polytech Montpellier, Triolet Campus.

 Are you interested in this training course?